What Our Therapists Share

 Mia Rosenthal, LPC

-Mia obtained a master’s degree in Counseling Psychology, with a concentration in Family and Marriage Therapy.
-She has previously served as a therapist at Youth Services of Glenview and Northbrook, where she received training in child and adolescent treatment through providing individual, group, and family services.
-At Youth Services, Mia practiced Dialectical Behavioral therapy and Cognitive Behavioral Therapy as well as process work and expressive arts to connect with the specific needs of each client.
+Mia obtained her master’s degree in Counseling Psychology, with a concentration in Family and Marriage from The Chicago School of Professional Psychology.
+She previously served as a therapist at Youth Services of Glenview and Northbrook, where she received training in child and adolescent treatment with individuals, groups, and families.
+At Youth Services, Mia engaged in process work and expressive arts to connect with the specific needs of each client.
+With young adults and adults, Mia has experience exploring family of origin attachment patterns and communication in close relationships.
+She has an innate ability in finding creative ways to teach coping skills.

 “Sometimes we may need someone to listen, gain skills from, and learn how to lead a manageable and meaningful lifestyle.
 I can be that person to guide you and truly make you feel heard.
 I believe in building a trusting and supportive therapeutic relationship in this way.
 I also emphasize how family and life experiences can impact a client and form the person as a whole.”